arzeth/cdmpv/README.md

 <br/>(Although after 150 hours that I spent on `cdmpv` I want now everything to be beautiful in VNs, even background images.).
 <br/>
 <br/>And since I want more FPS,
-<br/>and play without nested display server,
+<br/>and play without a nested display server,
 <br/>and also want to play SC2 at 70-75 fps when the original FPS drops to 46 in big fights because my Ryzen 2600 is not enough,
 <br/>now I am developing the overengineered ultrafast (upscaling only changed regions, switching upscalers on-the-fly to achieve target fps, potentially zero-copy) upscaler/first-in-the-world-universal-upframerater without using MPV and with using a proxy window instead of nested X11.
 It will probably be ready in February 2022.
 <br/>In other words, `cdmpv` is a temporary measure.